Social Contract Allows Citizens to Hold Government Accountable

 Article by: Phenyo Babusi

-Political analyst Kealeboga Dipogiso says citizens have the right to hold government accountable through the social contract, not political parties.
+Political analyst Keaoleboga Dipogiso says citizens have the right to hold government accountable through the social contract, not political parties.

 Speaking on Gabz FM Breakfast in HD, Dipogiso explained that the social contract exists between the government and the people, and not between voters and political parties.